 By partnering with other like-minded and experienced beekeepers, we aim to safely relocate hives that have found their way into unwelcome areas and rescue bees in need.

 We have doubled our commitment to saving bees.
 Where last year we saved 5 million bees, this year we are aiming to save 10 million.
 In the US, we have partnered with eight beekeepers and since May '22, have rescued over 135 hives.
 We know a hive has between 50,000-60,000 bees - so that's over 6.75million bees so far!

-Closer to home, here in Aotearoa, we've formed two key partnerships with Bee's Up Top, and For The Love of Bees.
-Both organisations are helping us rescue bees and educate our communities and future generations on the importance of bees within our ecosystems.
+Closer to home, here in Aotearoa, we've partnered with Bee's Up Top who are helping us rescue bees and educate our communities and future generations on the importance of bees within our ecosystems.

 Our mānuka forests now house millions of native trees providing the perfect environment for our honeybees to forage and thrive, and create the most powerful mānuka honey possible.

 As well as mānuka, we recognise the importance of ensuring our bees have wide-reaching nectar sources and extensive places to thrive.
 Companion planting, therefore, forms a key part of how we establish our mānuka forests.
 This provides a variety of nectar and pollen sources for the bees, gives them shelter and stabilises the land.

 Working alongside Trees for Bees, we continue to research the best nectar sources (type and quantity) for companion planting in our mānuka forests.

 Each year we aim to plant more natives and companion trees to compliment our mānuka.
 We have more to do as we explore ways to ensure our natives survive the elements and pests who find our natives tasty.